 Allowing unsigned/un-notarized applications/plugins in Mac OS

 Mac OSX Gatekeeper protects its users from installing untrusted software.
-Since Venn Audio products are not verified by Apple at this time, here’s a short guide to getting them working.
+Older versions of Venn Audio products may not be verified by Apple and can trigger a warning on Mac OS.

 Depending on your settings, you may see a message, “the developer cannot be verified”.
 If you receive this message, try to follow these steps:

 - Go into System Preferences → Security and Privacy.

 - On the first tab, when an unsigned application is blocked from loading, there is an ‘Open anyway’ box which appears there.

 - Click it!